9 Best GummySearch Alternatives for Reddit Marketing [2026]

 Comparison based on publicly available feature pages, March 2026

-1. Prowlo — Best for SaaS Reddit Lead Generation
+1. Prowlo — Best for Giving Reddit to Your AI Agent

-One area where Prowlo directly fills part of GummySearch's gap is keyword tracking.
+One area where Prowlo directly fills part of GummySearch's gap is keyword search.
 GummySearch users often relied on manual keyword searches across subreddits to find relevant conversations -- a tedious, time-consuming process.
-Prowlo automates that entirely: you define your keywords, and the system monitors them across all subreddits continuously.
-The difference from GummySearch's approach is that every keyword match gets scored for buying intent and engagement risk, so you skip the hours of manual sifting that GummySearch's research workflow required.
-It's not the same open-ended exploration, but for teams whose goal was finding actionable conversations, it's a faster path to the same outcome.
+With Prowlo, keywords are tagging rules inside a Watcher: you define them once, and matching records get indexed into your Dataset, where your agent searches them by meaning rather than exact match.
+It's not the same open-ended browsing, but for teams whose goal was finding actionable conversations, it's a faster path to the same outcome.

 2. Syften — Best for Keyword Tracking